robeskins/mech-interp-ft/README.md

 ## Structure:

+- `demo` we provide a demo for the graph generations and evaluating.

 - `dataset_gen` folder includes all the scripts needed to reproduce the datasets.

 - `prior_tasks` folder includes all files and scripts related to experiment 1 that are used to study pre-training priors in LLMs.
 This includes: